-This webinar is part of the monthly Containers and Workflow Interest Group (CWIG) webinar series.
-CWIG brings together data scientists, bioinformaticians, computer scientists, and researchers to learn more about cloud computing and container technologies, workflows, and pipelines that could drive cancer data science.
+CWIG is a monthly webinar series that brings together data scientists, bioinformaticians, computer scientists, and researchers to learn more about cloud computing and container technologies, workflows, and pipelines that could drive cancer data science.

 The webinar series features a variety of presenters from across NIH, industry, and academia.
 Though cancer research is the focus of the series, unrelated data science and cloud computing topics are still welcome.
 In the last year, the CWIG webinar speakers have discussed:

-- NIH cloud programs like the NCI Cloud Resources and NIH STRIDES.
+- NIH cloud programs like the Cancer Genomics Cloud, its fellow NCI Cloud Resources, and NIH STRIDES.